sblab-bioinformatics/5fC-nucleosome/MNase-seq/README.md

 java -Xmx3G -jar picard.jar MarkDuplicates I=input.bam O=output.bam M=log.markdup.txt
 ```

-were `input.bam` is the merged and sorted alignment file, with duplicates marked as `output.bam` and processing log details written to `log.markdup.txt`.
+where `input.bam` is the merged and sorted alignment file, with duplicates marked as `output.bam` and processing log details written to `log.markdup.txt`.
 Resulting files were indexed using `samtools index`.

 Details about the insert size were obtained using `picard` too: